ProBeat: Use tech to get fit this year

 Switch it up

-If you’re going to take one thing away from here, let it be this: Everything is not for everyone but everyone should try everything.
+If you’re going to take one thing away from here, let it be this: Everything is not for everyone, but everyone should try everything.
 Don’t do all of the above at the same time.
-It’s better to introduce new challenges one by one, and it’s perfectly okay if some replace each other.
+It’s better to introduce new challenges one by one, and it’s perfectly OK if some replace each other.
 For example, I used a standing desk for months before I started going on walks during my meetings.
 I stopped using my standing desk as a result, but this year I’m going to reintroduce it and try to keep both as part of my daily movement.

 It’s perfectly fine to drop a regimen if you’re doing multiple other movements throughout the week.
 Once you get into the habit of doing one thing, add another, and then another.
 Your week will sort itself out throughout the year.
 Just make sure you’re always doing something for your health.
 Your body and mind will thank you.